 Power BI Maps will help you to visualize the geological data.
-In this article we will show you, How to Create a Map in Power BI with example.
+Let us see the step by step approach to Create a Map in Power BI with a practical example.

-For this Power BI Map demonstration we are going to use the World Population data that we downloaded from the Data bank (in Excel format).
-Please refer Connect to Excel article to understand the steps involved in working with Excel.
+For the Power BI Map demo, we use the World Population Excel data file that we downloaded from the Data bank.
+Please visit Connect to Excel to learn the steps included in working with Excel.

 How to Create a Map in Power BI

-Drag and Drop any geographical data to Canvas region will automatically create a Map for you.
-Let me drag the Country Names from the world Population table to the Canvas.
+Dropping any geographic data to the Canvas area will automatically create a Map.
+For instance, let me drag and drop the Country Names available in the world Population table to the Canvas.

-From the below screenshot, you can see that the power bi has created a map for you.
+From the following screenshot, you can notice that the power bi has created a map for you.

-Next, Drag and Drop the 2016 Population from Fields section to Legend region.
+Next, Drag and Release the Population of the year 2016 from Fields region to the Legend section.

-Hover-over any bubble to see the country it represent, and the country population.
+Hover over any bubble to see the country it represents, and the country population.

-Create a Map in Power BI Approach 2
+Second approach to Create a Map in Power BI

-First, click on the Map under the Visualization section.
-This will automatically create a Map with dummy data as shown in below screenshot.
+First, under the Visualization section, click on the Map.
+It automatically creates a Map with model data, as we have shown in the below screenshot.

-In order to add data to a Map in Power BI, we have to add required fields:
+To add data to a Map in Power BI, we should add the required fields:

-- Location: Please specify the Geological Column that represent the Bubbles.
+- Location: Please provide the Geological Column name that draws the Bubbles.

-- Legend: Specify the Column that will sub-divide the Location data.
-Something like Territory, Country, Region, or Continent
+- Legend: Column name that sub-divides the data in the Location section.
+Something similar to Country, Region, Territory, or Continent

-- Latitude and Longitude: If your data has latitude and longitude information then you can them to get the exact location.
+- Latitude and Longitude: If the data contains the latitude and longitude information, you can use them to retrieve the exact location.

-- Size: Specify the Column that represent the Bubbles size.
+- Size: Define the Column that describes the Bubble size.

-- Color Saturation: Any Numeric value that will decide the Power BI map bubbles color.
+- Color Saturation: Any Numeric data that decides the Power BI map bubbles color.

-Let me drag the State from Fields section to Location Section.
-You can do this by dragging State to Location section, or simply check mark the State column.
+Let me drag the State from Fields area to the Location Section.
+You can achieve this by dragging the State column to the Location section or checkmark the State column.

-Next, let me add the Sales Amount to Size section.
-Now you see the size difference in the bubbles
+Next, add the Sales Amount to the Size section.
+Now, you recognize the size difference in the bubbles

 Next, let me add Country Name to the Tool tip section.
 Now, if you hover-over any bubble will show you the information about the Country, State, and its Sales Amount

 Let me add Country Name to the Legend section.
-As you can see, color of bubbles are changed based on the country they represent.
+As you can see, the color of bubbles is changed based on the country they represent.

 Let me do some quick formatting to this Power BI Map

-NOTE: I suggest you to refer Format Maps article to understand the formatting options.
+NOTE: I suggest you refer Format Maps article to understand the formatting options.